nnovoice/tinyurl/HELP.md

 * Once the system restarts, the short codes start from the first again.
 This is not good.
 **** Move the short code to its own service?
 **** Randomize the short codes that are retrieved
-* Fetching the original URL needs to happen via the short code.
-Right now, we need the SHA1.

 * Redirect the short URL to the stored (long) URL
 * Security
 * Validate the inputs and sanitize the URLs
 * Create a Front-end to complete the functionality
+* Load tests
+* Logging everywhere
+* Unit tests
+* Deploy to production (DigitalOcean?
+AWS?)
+* Better database choice for scalability?
+* Enable request tracing for better operability and debuggability

 * More...

+DONE:
+* Fetching the original URL now happens via the short code.

 To run the service:
 ./gradlew -s bootRun